aregee/awesome-wm/README.rst

 Description
 ===========

-A minimal theme crossed between Multicolor and Steamburn , with basic setup for dual head display
+A minimal theme crossed between Multicolor and Steamburn, with basic setup for dual head display.

 Notable features
 ================